Sivaganga: Transport

-Nearest airport is Madurai International Airport 40 km away from the city.
-There from connectivity available to Major cities like Chennai, Delhi, Mumbai, Hyderabad, Bangalore also with abroad like Dubai, Singapore, and Colombo.
+The nearest airport is the Madurai International Airport 40 km away from the town.
+There is connectivity available to major cities such as Chennai, Delhi, Mumbai, Hyderabad, Bangalore and internationally such as Dubai, Singapore, and Colombo.

 Education

-Government Sivagangai Medical College and Hospital is an Educational Institution located in outskirts of Sivagangai Municipality, Tamil Nadu.Also in city having several colleges like Mannar Durai singam Government Arts and Science college, Government girls arts and science college, Vickram Engineering college, Pandian Saraswathi Yadav Engineering College, Micheal Engineering college, Pannai engineering college.
-Prist University (Madurai Cambus) also located 15 km away from city.
+Government Sivagangai Medical College and Hospital is an Educational Institution located in outskirts of Sivagangai Municipality, Tamil Nadu.
+The city also has colleges including Mannar Durai Singam Government Arts and Science college, Government Arts College for Women, Vickram Engineering College, Pandian Saraswathi Yadav Engineering College, Micheal Engineering College, and Pannai Engineering College.
+Prist University (Madurai Cambus) is located 15 km away from the city.

 Economy

 Graphite is one of the common resources in Sivagangai.
 Very valuable graphite is available in Sivagangai and its surrounding areas.
 The Sivaganga graphite is of flaky variety with 14% average Fixed Carbon used in the manufacture of refractory bricks, expanded graphite, crucibles and carbon brushes.
 TAMIN has over 600 acres of graphite bearing land in Pudupatti, Kumaripatti and Senthiudayanathapuram of Sivaganga taluk, Sivagangai District, Tamil Nadu.
 Estimated reserve of graphite ore in leasehold area is three million tonnes.(recoverable graphite from 14% F.C is approximately 3 lakh tonnes).

 The majority of the workforce is dependent on agriculture (72.8%).
 The principal crop of Sivaganga district is paddy rice.
 Most of the district has red soil.
 The other crops grown are sugarcane, groundnuts, pulses, millet and cereals.
 Tamil Nadu Agricultural University plans to set up the State's first Red Soil Dryland Research Centre in Sivaganga district.

 Sakthi sugar factory is also located in Padamathur, Sivaganga.
 It has the capacity to produce more than 5000 tons of sugar per day.
 It provides employment to more than 1000 labourers, directly and indirectly.
 Moser Baer Clean Energy Limited has commissioned a 5 MW grid connected solar PV project at Sivaganga, Tamil Nadu.
 The project was awarded to Sapphire Industrial Infrastructure Pvt.
 Ltd., a wholly owned subsidiary of MBCEL, through a competitive bidding process conducted by the Tamil Nadu Renewable Development Agency.
 The project is implemented under the 50 MWp generation based incentive scheme of the Ministry of New and Renewable Energy, Government of India.

+Agriculture is the main occupation of the people in Sivagangai district.
+The region is well known for the cultivation of paddy, sugarcane, pulses, and groundnut.
+Several small and medium-scale rice mills and oil mills operate across the district to support the agricultural economy.

+In recent years, Sivagangai has witnessed notable industrial development.
+The district is part of the proposed Madurai–Sivagangai industrial corridor, which aims to promote textile, agro-based, and manufacturing industries in the region.

+Industrial estates have been developed near Sivagangai and Kalaiyarkoil to attract investors and improve local employment opportunities.

+The town also benefits from improved road connectivity through the Madurai–Sivagangai–Ramanathapuram Greenfield Expressway, which enhances trade and logistics.
+Small-scale industries related to dairy, construction materials, and handicrafts are also emerging within the region.